Tony Coelho: Career

-Coelho worked as a staff member for Congressman Bernie Sisk from 1965 until 1978.
+Coelho worked as a staff member for Representative Bernie Sisk from 1965 until 1978.
 By 1970, Coelho was serving as Sisk's administrative assistant (chief of staff).
 He enhanced his expertise in agriculture policy as staff director for the House Agriculture Subcommittee on Cotton.
 As staff coordinator for the House Rules Subcommittee on Broadcasting, on which Sisk served, Coelho helped develop the procedures that made possible the television coverage of the House proceedings via C-SPAN.
 When Sisk retired, Coelho ran for his seat and won.

 During his first campaign for Congress, Coelho's opponent asked how people would feel if Coelho went to a meeting at the White House and had a seizure.
 "The press called me and the good Lord was with me", Coelho later related.
 "Off the top of my head I said, 'Well, in the 13 years I have served in Washington I knew a lot of people who went to the White House and had fits.
 At least I'd have an excuse."